Transportation gets a big boost in recovery package but still faces an uncertain future

 While some small parking operators were eligible under the Paycheck Protection Program, five companies that operate off-site parking areas near airports across the U.S. were not included.

-“Maddening is a good word for it,” said Sarah Fisher, senior vice president, general counsel and chief government affairs officer for The Parking Spot, which operates lots in 38 locations, including those near Baltimore-Washington International Marshall Airport.
-“It’s been a tough year and we had to have some very difficult conversations without employees because of the fact we haven’t been able to access any of these programs.”
+“Maddening is a good word for it,” said Sarah Fisher, senior vice president, general counsel and chief government affairs officer for the Parking Spot, which operates lots in 38 locations, including those near Baltimore-Washington International Marshall Airport.
+“It’s been a tough year and we had to have some very difficult conversations with employees because of the fact we haven’t been able to access any of these programs.”